coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 .. rubric:: Footnotes

-.. [#and_or_levels] which are the levels effectively chosen in the current implementation of Coq
+.. [#and_or_levels] which are the levels effectively chosen in the current implementation of Rocq

-.. [#no_associativity] Coq accepts notations declared as nonassociative but the parser on which Coq is built, namely Camlp5, currently does not implement ``no associativity`` and replaces it with ``left associativity``; hence it is the same for Coq: ``no associativity`` is in fact ``left associativity`` for the purposes of parsing
+.. [#no_associativity] Rocq accepts notations declared as nonassociative but the parser on which Rocq is built, namely Camlp5, currently does not implement ``no associativity`` and replaces it with ``left associativity``; hence it is the same for Rocq: ``no associativity`` is in fact ``left associativity`` for the purposes of parsing